Course Catalog

 1 Year, 1 Credit

-English 12 AP is a college-level course for superior students with a special interest and aptitude for English.
-The course involves critical study of major works of poetry, drama, fiction, and nonfiction, and explores the role and concerns of mankind throughout the ages.
-Students should be prepared for an intensive reading and writing course incorporating critical theory and criticism.
-Students are expected to work and think independently in this course.
-Students are prepared for the Advanced Placement exam in May.
-There is a required summer assignment for this course.
+English 12 AP is a college-level course designed for students with a strong interest and aptitude in English.
+The course offers a critical study of major works of poetry, drama, fiction, and nonfiction, examining the concerns and experiences of humanity across the ages.
+Students should be prepared for intensive reading and writing that incorporates literary analysis, critical theory, and criticism, and are expected to work and think independently.
+The course prepares students for the Advanced Placement Exam in May and includes a required summer assignment.
+There is a required summer reading assignment for this course.

 1 Year, 1 Credit